TicketSwap/android-assessment-v2/README.md

 - Choose one of the available vaccines
 - Book an appointment to the nearest vaccination center

-Unfortunately he was bitten while coming to the office, he knew he had not much time left so, heroically, he completed the first version of the app while slowly turning into a zombie.
-We all love him, and wish him a prompt recovery, but at this time we cannot rely on his coding skills for obvious reasons.
+Unfortunately they were bitten while coming to the office, they knew they had not much time left so, heroically, they completed the first version of the app while slowly turning into a zombie.
+We wish them a prompt recovery, but at this time we cannot rely on their coding skills for obvious reasons.

 That's why we need your help.